ARBORproject/arborproject.github.io/index.md

 Some starting points:

 * Join our [Discord](https://discord.gg/3k6wnyk5)!
 We are using NDIF's server - once you join, look for channels related to Arbor.
-* Add your name and your interests to the wiki [People page](https://github.com/Arbor1/arbor1.github.io/wiki/People)
+* Add your name and your interests to the wiki [People page](https://github.com/ArborProject/arborproject.github.io/wiki/People)
-* If you have an "open problem" or specific question, please add it to the [Research Questions](https://github.com/Arbor1/arbor1.github.io/wiki/Research-Questions) list.
+* If you have an "open problem" or specific question, please add it to the [Research Questions](https://github.com/ArborProject/arborproject.github.io/wiki/Research-Questions) list.
-* If you can think of specific experiments that would help resolve the question, please add a ["Request for Plot"](https://github.com/Arbor1/arbor1.github.io/discussions/categories/request-for-plots), or add to the [Wiki](https://github.com/Arbor1/arbor1.github.io/wiki/Research-Questions)!
+* If you can think of specific experiments that would help resolve the question, please feel free to make a ["Request for Plot"](https://github.com/ArborProject/arborproject.github.io/discussions/categories/request-for-plots)!
-* If you're looking for ways to dive in and help, the [Research Questions](https://github.com/Arbor1/arbor1.github.io/wiki/Research-Questions) list is a good place to start.
+* If you're looking for ways to dive in and help, the [Research Questions](https://github.com/ArborProject/arborproject.github.io/wiki/Research-Questions) list is a good place to start.
 And if there's a specific experiment you plan to execute, please add a note that you're working on it.
-* If you have finished work, or know of a paper on arxiv people might be interested in, please publicize it on Discord, and add a link to the [Bibliography](https://github.com/Arbor1/arbor1.github.io/wiki/Bibliography).
+* If you have finished work, or know of a paper on arxiv people might be interested in, please publicize it on Discord, and add a link to the [Bibliography](https://github.com/ArborProject/arborproject.github.io/wiki/Bibliography).

 ### A note on authorship